-What is Frost doing today in anticipation of the LIBOR transition?
+What is Frost doing for commercial customers today in anticipation of the LIBOR transition?

 Frost has been working on the transition from LIBOR since late 2017.
 Relationship Managers have already reached out to Frost customers who will be affected by the transition to identify the next step in their financial journey.
 It’s also important to note that not every Frost Bank customer has direct LIBOR exposure.

-Will Every Frost Customer have the same Transition Experience?
+Will every Frost commercial customer have the same transition experience?

 Frost Bank Relationship Managers will work closely with customers to help them navigate the LIBOR transition.
 Each customer will receive individual attention and the exceptional service you can expect from Frost.
 Our RMs will address each customer’s LIBOR transition on a case-by-case basis to identify a solution that works best for their financial situation.
 Frost will take a hands-on approach to the LIBOR transition, proactively updating customers when there is news to share.